wonghang/jleague_rating/INPUT.md

 1.2686948633315682
 ```

-non-exist name will return 0.
+Any non-exist name returns 0.

 ```python
 >>> br["ABC"]
 0.0
 ```

-iterator is available:
+iterator interface is available:

 ```python
 >>> for (name,rating) in br: